 And it is still hard for me to comprehend that such lazy, unimaginative writing gives way to the song that I think justifies the inclusion of Live at Treorchy in any list of great Welsh albums.
 As the laughter from another joke about Treorchy Rugby Club subsides, Max introduces “Duw It’s Hard”.
 In the intro his voice changes from the ‘Oggy, Oggy, Oggy’ funniest bloke in the pub tone to one more personal and tender.

-“Having worked under ground for nearly eight years, I feel that I qualify to sing this song,” he tell us.
+“Having worked underground for nearly eight years, I feel that I qualify to sing this song,” he told us.